agnos-ai/northwind/README.md

 ## License

-This Docker container checks for the existence of an RDFox.lic license file in the home folder: `home/RDFox.lic`.
+This Docker container checks for the existence of an RDFox.lic license file in the repository home directory: `/northwind/home/RDFox.lic`.
-Visit RDFox website to request a trial license and copy it there before running the container.
+Visit RDFox website to request a trial license and copy it to the location specified above on your local machine.

 ## Host pre-requisites